 Fortunately, there are solutions to such problems.

 We introduced them to the principles of automated email archiving as a service.
-Now, all emails over a certain age are automatically archived to a central storage, with access set at various levels for different members of staff, and the emails (unless flagged) deleted from their inbox and sent items folders.
-Now all the staff that need access to their emails can do so, they have full audit trail and control via the archive facility, and they will never have to drag and drop an email into an archive again.
+Now, all emails over a certain age are automatically archived to a central storage.
+Access can be set at various levels for different members of staff.
+And the emails (unless flagged) deleted from their inbox and sent items folders.
+Now all the staff that need access to their emails can do so.
+They have full audit trail and control via the archive facility.
+And they will never have to drag and drop an email into an archive again.